The fundamental localization phases in quasiperiodic systems: A unified framework and exact results: Exactly solvable models for all fundamental localization phases

-Finally, by a combination of the two regimes and their corresponding LEs in Eq.~\eqref{LE1} and Eq.~\eqref{LE2}, we can obtain all the MEs as the analytic boundary for different regime shown in Fig.~\ref{fig:GIZ}(b) as summarized in Table~\ref{Table:threemixed}.
+Finally, by combining transition conditions for different effective potential and the corresponding LEs from Eq.~\eqref{LE1} and Eq.~\eqref{LE2}, we determine the analytic MEs that separate extended, localized and critical states, as illustrated in Fig.~\ref{fig:GIZ}(c) and summarized in Table~\ref{Table:threemixed}.